-- a) Where a request is made under Law 5.5.1, the field Umpire must: - i. stop play at the first available opportunity; - ii. call into line within the Centre Square the Players of both Teams who are at the time on the Playing Surface and count the number of Players; - iii. upon completing the count, ensure that each Team has the permitted number of Players on the Playing Surface and then recommence play in accordance with Law 5.5.3 or 5.5.4 (as applicable); and - iv. as soon as practicable after the Match, report to the Controlling Body that a request has been made to count the number of Players in a Team and the number of Players actually counted. - a) The maximum number of Players permitted on the Playing Surface at the same time is 18 per Team (or the respective number of players in accordance to 5.1.1) or, in circumstances where a Player(s) has been ordered from the Playing Surface under Law 23, 18 (or the respective number of players in accordance to 5.1.1) less the Player(s) ordered from the Playing Surface.
+- a) Where a request is made under Law 5.5.1, the field Umpire must: - i. stop play at the first available opportunity; - ii. call into line within the Centre Square the Players of both Teams who are at the time on the Playing Surface and count the number of Players; - iii. call into line within the respective interchange area the Players of both Teams who are currently on the Bench and count the number of Players; - iv. upon completing the count, ensure that each Team has the permitted number of Players on the Playing Surface and then recommence play in accordance with Law 5.5.3 or 5.5.4 (as applicable); and - v. as soon as practicable after the Match, report to the Controlling Body (here: AFLG Tribunal) that a request has been made to count the number of Players in a Team and the number of Players actually counted. - b) The maximum number of Players permitted on the Playing Surface at the same time is 9 per Team (or the respective number of players in accordance to 5.1.1) or, in circumstances where a Player(s) has been ordered from the Playing Surface under Law 23, 9 (or the respective number of players in accordance to 5.1.1) less the Player(s) ordered from the Playing Surface.